 Most users don't have to worry about WCAG and 508 compliance, but if you do, we have a trick you can use instead of reCAPTCHA.

 You can make a field on your form that requires a specific answer which the end-user has to complete correctly.
 In the example below, we've added a field that asks the end-user to calculate a numeric value and input the value in the field.
-Since we've set the min and max values to match the correct answer, this will force the correct value to be input before the form can be submitted.
+Since we've set the min and max values to match very near the correct answer, this will force the correct value to be input before the form can be submitted.